Franky1/Streamlit-Template/README.md

-# Streamlit-Template
+# Streamlit Template Project

-Streamlit template project for new projects
+Streamlit template project for new streamlit projects.